-- Endpoint: Select what you wish to connect to, in this case PI Web API. - Send full structure: Used to control if AF structure messages are sent to the PI server.
-If this is turned off then the data will not be placed in the asset framework. - Naming scheme: Defines the naming scheme to be used when creating the PI points within the PI Server.
-See Naming Scheme. - Server hostname: The hostname or address of the PI Server. - Server port: The port the PI Web API OMF endpoint is listening on.
+- Endpoint: This is the type of OMF endpoint.
+In this case, choose PI Web API. - Send full structure: Used to control if Asset Framework structure messages are sent to the PI Server.
+If this is turned off then the data will not be placed in the Asset Framework. - Naming scheme: Defines the naming scheme to be used when creating the PI points in the PI Data Archive.
+See Naming Scheme. - Server hostname: The hostname or address of the PI Web API server.
+This is normally the same address as the PI Server. - Server port: The port the PI Web API OMF endpoint is listening on.
 Leave as 0 if you are using the default port. - Data Source: Defines which data is sent to the PI Server.
-The readings or Fledge's internal statistics. - Static Data: Data to include in every reading sent to PI.
+Choices are: readings or statistics (that is, Fledge's internal statistics). - Static Data: Data to include in every reading sent to PI.
 For example, you can use this to specify the location of the devices being monitored by the Fledge server.

-· Asset Framework
+Asset Framework

-- Asset Framework Hierarchies Tree: The location in the Asset Framework into which the data will be inserted.
-All data will be inserted at this point in the Asset Framework unless a later rule overrides this. - Asset Framework Hierarchies Rules: A set of rules that allow specific readings to be placed elsewhere in the Asset Framework.
+- Default Asset Framework Location: The location in the Asset Framework hierarchy into which the data will be inserted.
+All data will be inserted at this point in the Asset Framework hierarchy unless a later rule overrides this.
+Note this field does not include the name of the target Asset Framework Database; the target database is defined on the PI Web API server by the PI Web API Admin Utility. - Asset Framework Hierarchies Rules: A set of rules that allow specific readings to be placed elsewhere in the Asset Framework.
 These rules can be based on the name of the asset itself or some metadata associated with the asset.
-See Asset Framework Hierarchy Rules
+See Asset Framework Hierarchy Rules.